 An analytical error can be significantly reduced by choosing the correct calibration type, especially when modifying or translating methods.
-Single point calibrations are quick and easy aren't always appropriate.
+Single-point calibrations are quick and easy.
+But they aren't always appropriate.
 So how do we decide?

 Do I need to prepare and run multiple calibration standards, or can I use just one?